Maquis des Glières: Retreat

 On 26 March 1944, after another air raid and shelling, the Germans took the offensive.
 They split their attacking parties into three groups (Kampfgruppen) with an objective for each group.
 Reconnaissance was carried out by ski patrols dressed in white camouflage.
-One of the patrols from a Gebirgsjäger (mountain troops) platoon, made an attack on the main exit from the plateau and captured an advanced post in the rear.
+One of the patrols, from a Gebirgsjäger (mountain troops) platoon, made an attack on the main exit from the plateau and captured an advance post in the rear.
 Sustaining the attack from about fifty German soldiers, eighteen maquisards fought and resisted into the night but were outnumbered and overwhelmed, though most of them escaped under cover of darkness.
 Captain Anjot ordered the Glières battalion to retreat.
-In the days that followed, he and almost all his officers, as well as 120 maquisards, were found dead.
+In the days that followed he and almost all his officers, as well as 120 maquisards, were found dead.
 They had been killed in battle or, if taken prisoner, had been tortured, shot or deported.
 The Germans considered the maquisards terrorists.

 The region of Savoie had suffered badly, but the defeat was turned into a propaganda victory and gave a boost to the French Resistance in the spring of 1944.